 - GSC Application: Instructions found here.

-NOTE: Both the GSC and Seminole State application processes are completed in stages.
+NOTE: Both the GSC and our host academic institution application processes are completed in stages.
 To ensure that you receive the lowest rates, you must begin early enough so you will be able to prepare and submit all materials on time.
 We recommend beginning at least 3 – 4 months before your trip starts.
 The GSC application and participant forms must be received no later than 60 days before your program starts to receive the lowest rate.
 If you miss this deadline, you may still participate, however the program fees increase by $300.
 You can apply before your Segal Education Award is finalized.

 - AmeriCorps page for how the payment process works found here.